LettError/robofogExport/README.md

 ## Brief reminder of OS9 and Python 1.5

-* RoboFog does not know Unicode or UTF-8, so it generates files in Mac encoding.
+* RoboFog and Python 1.5 did not have any Unicode or UTF-8 support.
+* RobofogExport will generates files in Mac encoding.
-* RoboFog has no plistlib
+* RoboFog had no plistlib
+* RoboFog had no kerning groups
+* Background glyphs are exported with a `#` prefix.
+There is a separate script for RoboFont that moves these background glyphs in the right place.
 * Export only
 * Filenames have a maximum length of around 31 characters.

-## Operating
+## Exporting

 * Make sure the whole folder is available to Robofog.
 * Open a font